ouss4m4/digincome/content/blog/affiliate-marketing/find-profitable-niche/index.md

 description: "Finding a niche can be one of the most challenging step when starting affiliate marketing. in this article we'll see how to pick a niche and monetize it"
 category: Affiliate marketing
 heroimage: find-profitable-niche.jpg
-keywords: "Affiliate Marketing,Digital Marketing,Passive Income,Digital Income,Affiliate"
+keywords: "Affiliate Marketing,Digital Marketing,Passive Income,DigIncome,Affiliate"
 ---

 When starting affiliate marketing. jumping between different niches is the first mistake beginners fall for. you will end up losing money on testing funnels each time you switch to a different topic.